vidahazy/vidahazy.github.io/_pages/cv.md

 -   **PhD in International Economics,** Geneva Graduate Institute (IHEID), Switzerland, 2020-
--   **MSc in Economics,** Quantitative and Macroeconomic Policy Orientation, University of Lausanne, Switzerland, 2017-2019
+-   **MSc in Economics,** University of Lausanne, Switzerland, 2017-2019
 -   **BSc in Economics,** University of Lausanne, Switzerland, 2014-2017

 # Work experience